msfninja/schedule/README.md

 nodemon server.js --ignore '*.json'
 ```

-The `--ignore` option is set to `'*.json'` so the server won't reinitiate every time there is a change to any JSON file within the project directory.
+The `--ignore` option is set to `'*.json'` so the server won't reinitiate every time there is a change to any JSON file within the `server` directory.

 ### Server Configuration